dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 ```
 [^6]

-Then with a test command there is output!
-Data has been read from the
+Then running a test command on Memcached generates probe output!
+This shows
-Memcached process through the kernel.
+that `bpftrace` can read data from user-space using the kernel.

 ```
 Attaching 1 probe...